TNolan01/sega_megadrive/readme.md

 ## Design Stylings:

-The background is a white and light grey sqauare pattern which is based on the color scheme used in some of the orignal game packaging.
+The background is a white and light grey square pattern which is based on the color scheme used in some of the orignal game packaging.
 The background is light as to not distract from the items on the page and give the site a cleaner, modern appearance.

 The header and footer are black to clearly distinguish them on the back ground.
 The icons and text are a blue color, rgb(109, 175, 230).
 This is taken from the blue in the Mega Drive logo.
 The silver in the logo was too light a color to use.